 This website originally started off as a Drupal site, after which I rewrote it with AngularJS and Express.
-Then last year I decided to further simplify it by converting it into a static website with Jekyll.
-The motivation was to reduce maintenance and the cognitive load associated with taking care of an entire jungle when you just wanted to have a simple website.
+Then in 2015 I decided to further simplify it by converting it into a static website with Jekyll.
+The motivation was to reduce maintenance and the cognitive load associated with taking care of an unnecessarily complex system when you just wanted to have a simple website.

 I’d like to jot down some of the advantages and disadvantages of building your website with Jekyll, based on my own experiences.